 Good Natured registered $101M in revenues in 2022, up from 2021’s $61M.
 This was still not enough to be profitable, with a net income of -$12M in 2022.

-Investors will want to see revenues keep growing, as well as profitability improving with economies of scale.
+Investors will want to see revenues keep growing and profitability improving with economies of scale.

 Biome Technologies is a UK company formed of its Biome Bioplastic division and its Stanelco RF division, focused on radio-frequency heating equipment (for the fiber optic market).
 40% of revenues are from the bioplastic division.

-The main product of the company is a compostable coffee pod, a type of plastic product made unrecyclable by the contamination with coffee.
+The company's main product is a compostable coffee pod, a type of plastic product made unrecyclable by contamination with coffee.
 Instead, Biome products can compost both the plastic and the coffee together.
 Another product is the compostable tree shelter.

-The product mix of Biome is a little surprising, and not solely focused on bioplastics.
-Although it seems this will be the main focus going forward, as RF revenues have strongly declined in 2020 and are still to recover.
+The product mix of Biome is a little surprising and not solely focused on bioplastics.
+However, it seems this will be the main focus going forward, as RF revenues have strongly declined in 2020 and are still to recover.

 You can also read further about Biome Technologies in this analyst report by Allemby Capital.

-Investors will need to be cautious, as a return to growth for the RF division is uncertain, and bioplastic profitability can be hard to achieve quickly.
+Investors must be cautious, as a return to growth for the RF division is uncertain, and bioplastic profitability can be hard to achieve quickly.
 It is nevertheless an interesting stock considering its very low market cap and growth potential, estimated at 25% per year for the bioplastic division.